Dacotah Speedway Track Procedures, Rules, Transponder Mounting, and Hobby Stock Rules

 10. A car that causes a yellow during a heat race will be black flagged and sent to the pits.
 This is called, "one and done."

 11. After second yellow flag in any feature or consi race, any driver that causes the third caution will be black flagged and sent to the pits.
 Any driver that causes two yellow flags in a feature or consi race will be black flagged and sent to the pits.
+This will be at the flagman or race directors discretion.

 12. Any car entering the pits during a yellow flag will restart at the rear of the field.